emberjs/guides/source/localizable/tutorial/subroutes.md

 * A `rentals/index` route that displays the rental page's general information, and also lists available rentals.
 The index nested route is shown by default when the user visits the `rentals` URL.
 * A `rentals/show` route that still displays the rental page's general information, while also showing detailed information about a selected rental.
-The `show` route will get substituted with the id of the rental being shown. (for example `rentals/grand-old-mansion`).
+The `show` route will get substituted with the id of the rental being shown (for example `rentals/grand-old-mansion`).

 ## The Parent Route